mjsonofharry/RBDOOM-3-BFG-Gameplay-Overhaul/README.md

 #### Machinegun

-The machinegun now fires in accurate, three-round bursts.
+The machinegun now fires in rapid three-round bursts.
 The first burst is very accurate, but sustained fire will result in worse accuracy.
-Also, each bullet deals more damage and comes with a different, less plastic-y sound effect.
+Also, each bullet deals more damage than before and comes with a different, less plastic-y sound effect.

+These changes are intended to make the machinegun feel like more of a companion to the shotgun.
+For comparison, the shotgun can deal a huge amount of burst damage in a short amount of time, but over longer periods of time the machinegun's DPS should be on top.

 Overall, its performance is suspiciously similar to that of another rifle.
 Both rifles happen to be manufactured on Mars.
 Perhaps one is a cheap knockoff of the other?